-- 1. Accepted to Rogers State University - 2.
-Reading Score of: ACT Reading 19 or Nelson Deny 13. - All academic deficiencies cleared, including Computer Science.
+- 1. Accepted to Rogers State University - Reading Score of: ACT Reading 19 or ACT Compass 88 or Accuplacer 75 or Nelson-Denny 13. - All academic deficiencies cleared, including Computer Science.
 Computer Science may be achieved through Advanced Standing or successfully passing CS 1113 Microcomputer Applications with a grade of "C" or better. - 4.
 Required GPA of a 2.5 in all required prerequisite coursework, and no less than a grade of "C" in any prerequisite nursing course.
-All prerequisite courses must be completed by the end of the Spring semester in which application is submitted.
+All prerequisite courses must be completed by the end of the Spring semester in which application is submitted. - Non-native English speakers must have a TOEFL score of 85 on the internet-based examination (TOEFL iBT) with a sub-score of 26 for speaking.